-To be able to know the length of arc AP, we must know the length of the total distance from A going counterclockwise and back to A (i.e. complete revolution).
+To be able to know the length of arc AP, first, we must know the total distance traveled by P from A going counterclockwise and back to A (i.e. complete revolution).
 That is, we need to find the circumference of the circle.
 Since a unit circle has radius 1 unit, its circumference C is

 We know that as P moves, we can also measure angle AOP in terms of degrees.
 Now, one complete revolution is equal to 360 degrees.
 Therefore, degrees and degrees.

 To find the amount of rotation of P in terms of degrees after traveling 1 unit, we have